-the "Improved Relations" Between Rome and the Karl Marx
+The "Improved Relations" Between the Vatican and Karl

 PURPOSE and INTRODUCTION

 "Saint" of Social Justice.
 Another effort to "sell" the Encyclical Caritas in Veritate and others

 First the Vatican ignores Heaven (1)

-abyss as they, like zombies, follow "the rock" (2), the claimant of the Chair of Peter, instead of following The Rock - Jesus Christ, upon Which His
+abyss as they, like zombies, follow "the rock" (2)

+Chair of Peter, instead of following The Rock - Jesus Christ, upon Which His Church was

-thumbs up for Karl Marx after Galileo, Darwin and Oscar
+Vatican thumbs up for Karl Marx after Galileo, Darwin and Oscar

 by Richard Owen in Rome

 Karl Marx, who famously described religion as “the opium of the people”, has joined Galileo,

 Charles Darwin and Oscar Wilde on a growing list of historical figures to have undergone an